-- 1. Place of Maithili in Indo-European language family. - 2.
+- Place of Maithili in Indo-European language family. - 2.
 Origin and development of Maithili language.
 (Sanskrit, Prakrit, Avhatt, Maithili) - 3.
 Periodic division of Maithili Language.
 (Beginning, Middle era, Modern era) - 4.
-Maithili and its different dialects. - 5.
-Relationship between Maithili and other Eastern languages (Bengali, Assamese, Oriya). - 6.
-Origin and development of Tirhuta Script. - 7.
-Pronouns and Verbs in Maithili Language.
+Maithili and its different dialects.5.
+Relationship between Maithili and - other Eastern languages (Bengali, Assamese, Oriya).

+6. Origin and development of Tirhuta

+- Script.

+7. Pronouns and Verbs in Maithili

+- Pronouns and Verbs in Maithi Language.